If you’re old enough, the saying used to go: Milk, it does a body good.

 How Much Milk Should You Drink?

 That might surprise you, considering that the USDA recommends 3 servings daily.
-But Koff, Malik, and Foroutan say that number may be overkill.
-The only people who might need that much dairy are children and the elderly, because they tend to be picky eaters who might not otherwise get the nutrients they need.
+But Koff, Malik, and Foroutan say that number isn’t necessary as a goal.
+Instead, think of milk as a source of vitamins, minerals, or protein that you might not get from other sources.
+The only people who might need that much dairy are children and the elderly because they tend to be picky eaters who might not otherwise get the nutrients they need.

 Assuming you like milk and aren’t allergic to it, most experts say it’s fine and arguably even healthy to continue drinking it—at least in moderation.

-Conversely, the opposite is true: When people cut milk out of their diet and find they feel better, it’s often not because milk was wreaking havoc on their bodies.
+Sometimes, replacing milk leads to misleading conclusions about what’s really happening in your body.
+When people cut milk out of their diet and find they feel better, it’s often not because milk was wreaking havoc on their bodies (of course, assuming no allergy).
 It’s because their overall diet quality improves when they replace that dairy with more nutrient-dense produce and other whole foods.

 Another thing to consider is that, unless you’re going with skim milk, the drink will contain saturated fat.
-While the effects of saturated fat are hotly debated, most health experts agree that increasing saturated fat consumption elevates cholesterol, which can in turn increase your risk of cardiovascular disease.
+While the effects of saturated fat are hotly debated and can be consumed in some amount, most health experts agree that increasing saturated fat consumption elevates cholesterol, which can in turn increase your risk of cardiovascular disease.

 Milk Myths You Don’t Need to Worry About